Metropolis of Kiev, Galicia and all Rus' (1620–1686): The metropolis in the Ruthenian Cossack state (1648–1663)

 Immediately after Bohdan Khmelnytsky's death, the Moscow voivodes began to send ambassadors to the church hierarchs, Ivan Vyhovsky, and the Cossack officers, so that they would not elect a metropolitan without the "blessing" of the Moscow patriarch.
 However, since there were too few Moscovite troops in left-bank Ukraine, the pressure was unsuccessful.
 The election of the Metropolitan took place under ancient Ukrainian rights, not by tsarist order.
-On 6 December 1657, Kosiv was succeeded as metropolitan by the Bishop of Lutsk — Dionysius Balaban (1657-1663); But even after that, Moscow pressured Vyhovsky not to send to Constantinople for approval at the metropolitanate of the elected Dionysius, but to approve him as king.
+On 6 December 1657, Kosiv was succeeded as metropolitan by the Bishop of Lutsk, Dionysius Balaban (1657–1663); But even after that, Moscow pressured Vyhovsky not to send to Constantinople for approval at the metropolitanate of the elected Dionysius, but to approve him as king.
 To which they were told that from the beginning of the holy baptism of Vladimir, the Kievan metropolitans had received their blessings from the Patriarch of Constantinople.
 Balaban also pursued his predecessor's policies of maintaining the independence of the metropolis.
 In 1658, Metropolitan Balaban was forced to relocate his episcopal seat to Chyhyryn due to the occupation of Kiev by Muscovite troops.
 From that time onwards, Dionysius' rule was effectively limited to right-bank Ukraine; he was unable to govern the dioceses on the left bank of the Dnieper.

 Vyhovsky approved the consecration of Josyf Tukalsky-Neliubovych as bishop of "Orsha and Mstsislaw" (located in the modern state of Belarus).
 Hetman Vyhovshy accused the Tsardom of Moscow of violating the terms of the Pereiaslav Agreement.
 Metropolitan Balaban supported the hetman's pro-Polish policies in this regard and was the co-author of the Treaty of Hadiach (1658).
 Teteria was one of the Hetman's negotiators for the treaty; after this, his policies became openly pro-Polish.
 The treaty aimed to establish a "Commonwealth of Three Nations" by transforming the Polish–Lithuanian Commonwealth into a Polish–Lithuanian–Ruthenian Commonwealth (Rzeczpospolita Trojga Narodów).
 It would have elevated the Cossacks and Ruthenians to a position that was equal to that of the Poles and Lithuanians in the Polish–Lithuanian union.
 The treaty provided that Orthodoxy should be the predominant religion in the south-eastern provinces: the Kiev Voivodeship, the Bracław Voivodeship, and the Chernihiv Voivodeship.
 When the idea of a Ruthenian Duchy within the Commonwealth was abandoned, the proposal collapsed.
-The Canadian historian Paul Robert Magosci believes that happened because of the divisions among the Cossacks and because of the Russian invasion.
+The Canadian historian Paul Robert Magocsi believes that happened because of the divisions among the Cossacks and because of the Russian invasion.

-Division of the metropolis (1658-1686)
+Division of the metropolis (1658–1686)

-From 1658 to 1686, control of the metropolis was initially disputed between two and later three different parties: those loyal to the Cossack Hetmanate, those loyal to the Polish-Lithuanian Commonwealth and those loyal to the Tsardom of Moscow.
+From 1658 to 1686, control of the metropolis was initially disputed between two and later three different parties: those loyal to the Cossack Hetmanate, those loyal to the Polish–Lithuanian Commonwealth and those loyal to the Tsardom of Moscow.